 Protecting Your Privacy

-Crestmark Bank (“Crestmark”) is committed to providing our customers with the highest quality products and services while protecting your personal information.
+We are committed to providing our customers with the highest quality products and services while protecting your personal information.

-This policy applies to both current and former customers of Crestmark and its subsidiaries, and is designed to comply with the provisions of Title V of the Gramm-Leach-Bliley Act, as well as applicable federal privacy regulations.
+These policies apply to both current and former customers of Crestmark and its subsidiaries, and is designed to comply with the provisions of Title V of the Gramm-Leach-Bliley Act, as well as applicable federal privacy regulations.

 Security Practices to Protect Your Information

 Your information is used strictly for business purposes.
 Crestmark employees are trained to respect your privacy concerns and to safeguard your personal information.
 In addition access to personal information is provided only to those employees who need to know the information or in order to serve you better.
 Furthermore, Crestmark continuously modifies its physical and electronic safeguards to ensure compliance with all state and federal regulations and to protect your personal information.